Memberstack/memberstack-frontend-challenge/README.md

 ```

 ## Assessment
-Your code will be evaluated based:
+Your code will be evaluated based on:
 - System architecture
 - Code quality
 - Notes explanation